wayne-kirk-schmidt/google-publish-tools/README.md

 Scripts and Functions:

-    1. gpublish - this script combines upload, download, and file conversion with mkdir
+    1. gpublish - this is the first script combining upload, download, and file conversion

+    2. mymimetypes - this is a helper file containing mapping for mime types used by gpublish

+    3. quickstart - this is the boot strapper for confirming credentials and storing tokens

-    2. gmkdir - this is another version of mkdir, supporting creating directory trees
+	4. gmkdir - this is another version of mkdir, supporting creating directory trees

 To Do List:
 ===========